All Recipes, Barbecue, Dinner, Grilling, Spices and Seasonings

 Grilled chicken is a family favorite, oh so easy and so many ways to prepare it.

 Technically, it’s the still the Summer.
-It’s hot and nobody wants to be in the kitchen, especially when the weather is perfect, the birds are chirping and the sun is setting so perfectly in the sky.
+It’s hot and nobody wants to be in the kitchen, especially when the weather is amazing, the birds are chirping and the sun is setting so perfectly in the sky.

-Ok, it’s not always such a bucolic setting in August and early September here in New York, in fact the mosquitoes are out like frantic shoppers on Black Friday and the heat and humidity can be downright oppressive, but with this winning recipe, you’ll be cool as a cucumber enjoying the good life whether you are dining in or outdoors.
+Ok, it’s not always such a bucolic setting in September here in New York, in fact the mosquitoes are out like frantic shoppers on Black Friday and the heat and humidity can be downright oppressive, but with this winning recipe, you’ll be cool as a cucumber enjoying the good life whether you are dining in or outdoors.

 There are so many ways you can add flavor to chicken to look like a rock star to your friends and family, but one of the easiest and most rewarding ways is by marrying these simple and delicious ingredients that I use to make my Grilled Lemon and Herb Chicken.